canarytrace/documentation/docs/features/lighthouse.md

 > ### What you’ll learn
 - What is Performance Audit
 - What metrics are stored in a Elasticsearch
-- What is form factor
+- What is a form factor

 <a href="/docs/why/edition#canarytrace-pro"><span class="canaryBadge">Canarytrace Pro</span></a>